zhandos717/doc/en/appearance/menu.md

 <a name="target-blank"></a>
 ## Open in a new tab

-You can specify a flag for the menu item indicating whether to open the link in a new tab.
+You can specify a flag for the menu item to indicate whether to open the link in a new tab.
 This can be implemented in several ways.

 ### Through parameter